jdcarls2/ilgisa-2023/presentation/slides.md

 To be more precise, OSM is an **object-oriented data model**.

-Every element in the dataset can have an arbitrary number of key-value pairs.
+Every element in the dataset can have an arbitrary number of key-value pairs

 In OSM, we call those "tags".

 ```js[4-8|11-17]
 {